ritterim/interview/documentation.md

 This should be easy.
 It is just going to be a FirstOrDefault on that id and then a concatenation of the came.

+### Console App

+I need to have a DTO, because the $ sign in the balance field is going to not be parsable.
+So, I'm going to deserialize that as a string, and then do a little string manipulation and convert it to a decimal.
+I'm making it an extension method because it will just be easier to use.
+And, I'm not going to test it because I've spent too much time already on this (this makes me sad).

+After doing that I just called all the methods in an anonymous type, converted it to a pretty json string and printed it on the screen.
+I then saved it to a results.json as my "database."

+### End notes

+I likely over did it a bit with this little application.
+But I had a lot of fun writing it.
+Thanks for giving me this opportunity!

 Libraries Used
 ---